Lung Cancer Screening Program

 What to Expect From the Exam

-A low dose CT is painless and quick.
-You will lie on your back on a table which can slide in and out of the CT scanner.
-Once you are comfortable, the technologist will leave the room to perform the scan, but they will be able to see, hear, and speak with you at all times.
+A technologist will ask you to lie on your back on a table which can slide in and out of the scanner.
+Once you are comfortable, the technologist will leave the room, but they will be able to see, hear, and speak with you at all times.

 After the Exam